-If your rabbit will be living outside, they should have a home that is off the ground but has a ramp down the grass where they can stretch their legs and exercise while chewing on their food.
+If your rabbit will be living outside, they should have a home that is off the ground but has a ramp down to the grass where they can stretch their legs and exercise while chewing on their food.

 Other Care Considerations

-Whatever type of enclosure, you will need to spend plenty of time with your Mini Lop.
+Whatever type of enclosure you have, you will need to spend plenty of time with your Mini Lop.
 This time enables you to form a close bond with the rabbit, and they with you.
 It will enable them to trust you and should prevent them from biting or trying to escape.
 The Mini Lop will form a close bond with all their human family, as long as you spend enough time together.

 Do Mini Lops Get Along with Other Pets?